matthewlong29/PareAndFlourish_Site/_posts/2017-03-12-who-to-include-in-your-personal-circle.md

 In a time of need, you want people you can run to with your questions.
 It’s time to add those people to your professional circle.

-You can easily start a <a href="{{ site.url }}/professional-development/pitching-your-professional-brand-for-introverts/">networking or referral group (see “Join a Referral Group”)</a>  that fits your needs.
+You can easily start a <a href="{{site.url}}/professional-development/pitching-your-professional-brand-for-introverts/">networking or referral group (see “Join a Referral Group”)</a>  that fits your needs.
 The question is, who should you ask?

 <hr class="secondary">